“Oh, come on…let’s do it!” pleaded Alison, my travel buddy and co-founder of Boomer Travel Media. “Alaska is at the top of my bucket list.”

 The lakes in Alaska are stunning… serene, secluded, surrounded by mountains, and fed by glaciers.
 Some of our hikes culminated in these tranquil places, e.g. Eva Lake and Baranof Lake.
 Their beauty demands your attention and your camera.
-They are off-the-beaten-path, and I would recommend going with a naturalist/guide, not only to safely find the paths, but also to point out unique plant and animal life along the way.
+They are off-the-beaten-path, and I would recommend going with a naturalist/guide, not only to safely find the paths but also to point out the unique plant and animal life along the way.

 7. The Hot Springs